tryton/trytond/doc/models.rst

   Truck ()

-But this can create problems if a third module wants to add other colors or if the base module evolve.
+But this can create problems if a third module wants to add other colors or if the base module evolves.

-The solution is to extend the list:
+A better solution for this case would be to extend the list:

 .. highlight:: python